openclams/clams-ml/README.md

 npm run test
 ```

-# Include Clams to own Project
+# Include ClamsML to own Project

 Include into your package.json the following dependency
 ```json